deblaschke/concert-slideshows/README.md

 CONCERT PICTURE SLIDESHOWS README
 ---------------------------------

-To view the slideshows, open https://deblaschke.github.io/concert-slideshows/ in your favorite browser and select the slideshow of interest by clicking on its thumbnail.
+To view the slideshows, go to https://deblaschke.github.io/concert-slideshows/ in your favorite browser and select the slideshow of interest by clicking on its thumbnail or description (both will enlarge when selectable).
 The slideshow will open in a new tab/window.
-When the slideshow is complete (there are three standard closing credit slides at the end) or you've had too much, close the tab/window.
+When the slideshow is complete (there are two standard closing credit slides at the end) or you've had too much, close the tab/window.

 Automatic slideshows have three control buttons below the pictures: previous slide, pause/play, and next slide.
 Manual slideshows only have the previous